Teay2026/Robot-Companion-Dynami/README.md

 DynAmi was built as an **interactive companion robot** combining robotics, AI, and a mobile interface to create a personalized and immersive user experience.

 ### 🔑 Core Objectives
-✨ **Interactive Communication** – Build a system that lets users control the robot and receive real-time responses via **voice chat, transcription, and GPT-powered AI**.
+✨ **Interactive Communication** – Build a system that lets users control the robot and receive real-time responses via **voice chat, transcription, and AI-powered chatbot**.

 ✨ **Intelligent Perception** – Integrate **facial recognition, emotion detection, and individual tracking**, enabling the robot to recognize users and adapt its interactions.